You don't need to break the bank to get a decent kids bike - here's our pick of the bestRead More

 The best road bikes for kids aged 8 and over - 24" wheels

-With Geraint Thomas winning the 2018 Tour de France in such impressive style, don't be surprised if your child starts nagging you for a kids size drop handlebar road bike!
+With Geraint Thomas winning last years Tour de France in such impressive style, don't be surprised if your child starts nagging you for a kids size drop handlebar road bike!
 Most manufacturers don't start making drop handle bar kids road bikes until the 24" wheel size, which are sized for riders aged about 8 years through to about 11 years old, depending on their height and leg length.
 If they are younger than this, then check out our post on the few 20" wheel road bikes available.

 Does your child really need a road bike?

 Before you go ahead and buy your 8 year old a drop-handlebar road bike, please do ask yourself whether he or she is really ready for one.
 Whilst they may want to emulate their racing hero, there are a few things to remember about a road bike:

 - A kids road bike is much harder to ride than a hybrid or mountain bike

 The skinny tyres and drop handlebars and paddle gear levers mean your child must have good bike handling skills in order to cope with a drop handlebar bike.
 We've seen quite a few children struggle to cope with drop handlebars, so unless your child is going to specialise in road, track or cyclocross cycling we'd recommend a 24" wheel hybrid bike, or even a 24" wheel mountain bike.